 Step 5 – Arduino Uno Flashing

-To make the Arduino Uno suitable to flash BIOS CMOS Chips, we firstly have to flash the Arduino Uno itself with the frser-duino programmer. frser-duino is effectively a successor to the serprog-duino programmer project, just to mention marginally.
+To make the Arduino Uno suitable to flash BIOS CMOS Chips, we firstly have to flash the Arduino Uno itself with the frser-duino programmer. frser-duino is effectively a successor to the serprog-duino programmer project, just to mention as a side note.

 Taking into account that the Arduino Uno is equipped with a ATmega8U2 or ATmega16U2 acting as a USB to Serial converter for the Arduinos main ATmega328P, frser-duino has to be told to use the 8U2/16U2 conversion and not the standard FTDI USB to Serial conversion.